Using Moira in Your Own App

 }

-We are finally there.
-Right at the beginning of the body of the while loop is the place where Moira’s execution function is called.
-Variable flags is used to trigger special actions inside the run loop.
-E.g., when Moira reaches a breakpoint, a dedicated bit in variable flags is set.
-The bits are checked inside the run loop and trigger special actions if it is set.
-In case of the breakpoint flag, vAmiga first performs some actions which are not important here.
-After that, it notifies the GUI by sending a MSG_BREAKPOINT_REACHED message.
-Finally, it puts the thread into paused state and exits the run loop.
+We’ve reached the critical code section.
+At the beginning of the while loop’s body, Moira’s execution function is called.
+The flags variable is used to trigger special actions within the run loop.
+For example, when Moira reaches a breakpoint, a specific bit in the flags variable is set.
+These bits are checked inside the run loop, and if a bit is set, it triggers the corresponding action.
+In the case of the breakpoint flag, vAmiga first performs some necessary actions (which are not relevant here).
+Then, it notifies the GUI by sending a BREAKPOINT_REACHED message.
+Finally, it requests the subsequent code to pause the thread and exit the run loop.